jonnonz1/nz-statute-book/acts/public/2010/local-government-auckland-transitional-provisions-act-2010.md

 (3) Watercare Services Limited must use the financial contribution in reasonable accordance with the purposes for which the money was received by the existing local authorities or the Auckland Council.

 ### 60 Prohibition on requiring contribution for certain infrastructure of Watercare Services Limited
-(1) After 1 July 2011, the Auckland Council must not require any financial contribution under section 108 of the Resource Management Act 1991 for the water supply or wastewater services infrastructure of Watercare Services Limited.
+(1) After 1 July 2011, the Auckland Council must not require any financial contribution under section 295 of the Natural and Built Environment Act 2023 for the water supply or wastewater services infrastructure of Watercare Services Limited.
-(2) This section prevails over section 108 of the Resource Management Act 1991 and applies even if a district plan in force under section 78(2) of this Act authorises a financial contribution to be imposed under that Act.
+(2) This section prevails over section 295 of the Natural and Built Environment Act 2023 and applies even if a district plan in force under section 78(2) of this Act authorises a financial contribution to be imposed under that Act.

 **Bylaws**